Satkania Government College: Location

 Satkania Government College is situated in the Chittagong District at Satkania Upazila.

 History

 It was established in 1949 by Mozaffar Ahmed Chowdhury.
 In 1982 it runs as government college.

+The college began offering bachelor's degrees in arts and commerce in 1965.

 Academic works

-At present the institution offer to study Higher Secondary education class 11–12.
+At present the institution offer to study higher secondary education class 11–12.
 Bedside this, it has degree course under National University of Bangladesh.
 Recently the institution starts undergraduate honours course under National University of Bangladesh.

 Student

 There are 4000+ students study in the institution.

 Infrastructure

 The institution area is 9.6 acre.
 The institution has an administrative building, it has six academic buildings.
 For the students, the institution has a playground.
 The institution has a Library.

 Management

 The institution has a managing committee, who are conduct the institution.

 Department and faculty

-The institution currently offer three department for Higher Secondary students.
+The institution currently offer three department for higher secondary students.
 These are Science, Arts and Commerce.